MileHacker Logo

 Customs & Regulations

-• Check customs regulations for your home country before purchasing items.
+• Check your home country's import rules before purchasing items.

-• Especially note rules for animal products or cultural artifacts.
+• Especially note rules for items of animal origin or cultural artifacts.

 Shipping Challenges